darktable-org/dtdocs/content/module-reference/processing-modules/highlight-reconstruction.md

 ---

 **Note:** When using the highlight reconstruction included with the [_filmic rgb_](./filmic-rgb.md) module it may be better to avoid using this module in _clip highlights_ mode (so that _filmic rgb_ has more information to work with).

+**Note 2:** The amount of 'clipped signal' is advertised as a raster mask that can be used by other modules as usual.

 ---